What is API Governance? 8 API Governance Best Practices | digitalML

 What is API governance?

-It also often involves designing your APIs based off a common data model of approved reusable resources/model objects (this is a best practice in itself which we will come back to later).
+Good governance also often involves designing your APIs based off a common data domain model of approved reusable resources/model objects (this is a best practice in itself which we will come back to later).
 Finally, governance can be used to ensure your APIs are sufficiently enriched with metadata for them to be easily consumed by a wider audience – both within your enterprise (e.g. product managers), and externally (e.g. partners).

 API governance includes API standards, security protocols, important metadata, and an information model-approach